Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: System Model

 We adopt the total achievable sum rate as the communication performance metric for the proposed TM-IRS-assisted DFRC system.
 Moreover, to ensure that the phase of the zero-th harmonic \( V_0 \) does not distort the received symbol constellation at legitimate directions, we need to impose a constraint on the phase of \( V_0 \):

-where $\xi_u$ is a modulation-specific threshold.
-For \(\mathcal{M}\)-PSK modulation, \(\xi_u\) must be smaller than \( \pi/\mathcal{M} \).
-We aim to maximize the achievable sum rate while satisfying the phase constraint for each CU to ensure reliable data recovery at legitimate directions.
-In contrast, for unauthorized directions—where a potential eavesdropper may reside—the achievable sum rate is not guaranteed to be high and the phase constraint is not guaranteed satisfied, thereby realizing directional modulation and enhancing communication security.
-The above security mechanism does not depend on CSI but instead leverages inter-subcarrier interference.
+where $\rho_u$ is a modulation-specific threshold.
+For \(\mathcal{M}\)-PSK modulation, \(\rho_u\) must be smaller than \( \pi/\mathcal{M} \).
+We aim to maximize the total achievable sum rate while satisfying the phase constraint for each CU to ensure reliable data recovery at legitimate directions.
+In contrast, for unauthorized directions—where a potential eavesdropper may reside—the achievable sum rate is not guaranteed to be optimized and the phase constraint is not guaranteed satisfied, thereby realizing directional modulation and enhancing communication security. {The above security mechanism does not depend on CSI at the transmitter side but instead leverages artificial inter-subcarrier interference induced by time modulation.}